ghga-de/milestones-docs/67-oryx/technical_specification.md

 will have to share configuration.
 If the schema is centrally defined, the config should be too.

-### A Note on "Normal" Events Using the Outbox Pattern
+### A Note on "Normal" (non-outbox, e.g. stateless) Events Using the Outbox Pattern
 We have events that don't communicate state but that nevertheless use the outbox pattern solely for persistence.
 The motivation for storing these *stateless* events is to aid in application restoration following the loss of Kafka data.
-The `stateless` events that are persisted and published via the outbox pattern always use the `upserted` event type, because deletion isn't an applicable concept.
+The *stateless* events that are persisted and published via the outbox pattern always use the `upserted` event type, because deletion isn't an applicable concept.
 The result is a "shoehorned" process that actually needs a dedicated mechanism in `hexkit`.
 That mechanism, a class that mimics some of the outbox